Chelsea investigating Enzo Fernandez's video of Argentina squad that French Football Federation alleges is racist

-Enzo Fernandez's Chelsea team-mate Wesley Fofana has condemned the Argentina squad chanting about the France team, reposting the video with the words: "Football in 2024: uninhibited racism"; the French Football Federation says it will file a legal complaint over the matter
+Enzo Fernandez's Chelsea team-mate Wesley Fofana has condemned the Argentina squad chanting about the France team, reposting the video with the words: "Football in 2024: uninhibited racism"; the French Football Federation says it will file a legal complaint; Fernandez has since apologised

 Chelsea are investigating a video Enzo Fernandez posted on social media which the French Football Federation alleges is racist.